geogardenclub/geogardenclub.github.io/docs/user-guide/get-started/registration.md

 If you don't see the verification email in your inbox within a minute, then please check your Spam folder.
 In rare cases, an email provider will mark it as Spam.

 Another possibility is that you made a typo when you entered your email address.
 You can test that by going back to the registration page and re-registering, checking carefully to make sure that you typed your email address correctly.

+If neither of these hints result in a verification email, send us an email at info@geogardenclub.com and we will help you resolve the problem.
 :::

 Once you have registered and verified your email address, you will be able to sign in.
 The first time you sign in, you will be taken to the Create User Profile screen.